tegandbiscuits/lets-learn-rails-talk/use-rails.md

 ```

 Note:
-* First we're going to open the migration file, and say the `title` column has a `null: false` constraint
+* First we're going to open the migration file
+* Then we're going to add the `null: false` constraint to the `title` column

 ---

 ## Requiring Title in the Ruby Class

 Note:
-* Next we're going to do the same thing, but in the Ruby class instead of the database
+* Next we're going to do pretty much the same thing, but in the Ruby class

 ```rb [|4]